jblindsay/whitebox-tools/README.md

 To retrieve detailed information about a tool's input arguments and example usage, either use the *--toolhelp* command from the terminal, or the *tool_help('tool_name')* function from the *whitebox_tools.py* script.

-## Supported Data Formats
+## 5. Supported Data Formats
 The **WhiteboxTools** library can currently support read/writing raster data in [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/), GeoTIFF, ESRI (ArcGIS) ASCII and binary (.flt & .hdr), GRASS GIS, Idrisi, SAGA GIS (binary and ASCII), and Surfer 7 data formats.
 The library is primarily tested using Whitebox raster data sets and if you encounter issues when reading/writing data in other formats, you should report the problem to the [author](#contributors).
 Please note that there are no plans to incorporate third-party libraries, like [GDAL](http://www.gdal.org), in the project given the design goal of keeping a pure (or as close as possible) Rust codebase.

-At present, there is no ability in *WhiteboxTools* to read or write vector geospatial data.
-Support for Shapefile, GeoJSON, and other common vector formats will be added to the library soon.
+At present, there is limited ability in *WhiteboxTools* to read vector geospatial data.
+Support for Shapefile (and other common vector formats) will be enhanced within the library soon.

 LiDAR data can be read/written in the common [LAS](https://www.asprs.org/committee-general/laser-las-file-format-exchange-activities.html) data format. *WhiteboxTools* can read and write LAS files that have been compressed (zipped with a .zip extension) using the common DEFLATE algorithm.
 Note that only LAS file should be contained within a zipped archive file.
 The compressed LiDAR format LAZ and ESRI LiDAR format are not currently supported by the library.
 The following is an example of running a LiDAR tool using zipped input/output files:

 ```
->>./whitebox_tools -r=LidarTophatTransform -v --wd="/path/to/data/" -i="input.las.zip" -o="output.las.zip" --radius=10.0
+>>./whitebox_tools -r=LidarTophatTransform -v --wd="/path/to/data/"
+-i="input.las.zip" -o="output.las.zip" --radius=10.0
 ```

 Note that the double extensions (.las.zip) in the above command are not necessary and are only used for convenience of keeping track of LiDAR data sets (i.e. .zip extensions work too).
 The extra work of decoding/encoding compressed files does add additional processing time, although the Rust compression library that is used is highly efficient and usually only adds a few seconds to tool run times.
 Zipping LAS files frequently results 40-60% smaller binary files, making the additional processing time worthwhile for larger LAS file data sets with massive storage requirements.

-## Contributing
+## 6. Contributing

 If you would like to contribute to the project as a developer, follow these instructions to get started: